Introduction

 chmod 755 activemq

-Starting ActiveMQ
+Starting ActiveMQ Classic

 On Windows:

-From a console window, change to the installation directory and run ActiveMQ:
+From a console window, change to the installation directory and run activemq:

 cd [activemq_install_dir]